MicrosoftDocs/azure-stack-docs/AKS-Hybrid/concepts-security-access-and-identity-options.md

 ## Next steps

-- To get started with Kubernetes RBAC for Kubernetes authorization, see [How-to use Kubernetes role-based access control and Microsoft Entra ID](kubernetes-rbac-23h2.md)
+- To get started with Kubernetes RBAC for Kubernetes authorization, see [Control access using Microsoft Entra ID and Kubernetes RBAC](kubernetes-rbac-23h2.md)
 - To get started with Azure RBAC for Kubernetes authorization, see [Use Azure RBAC for Kubernetes Authorization](azure-rbac-23h2.md)